jie-meng/Lunar/README.md

 - Put luaexec to /usr/local/bin
 - Run "luaexec deploy_on_mac.lua" on terminal to make Lunar.dmg (Follow command tips to give correct information)
 - Install Lunar from Lunar.dmg
+- Add `export PATH=$PATH:/Applications/Lunar.app/Contents/MacOS` to your environment.
+(Then you can start Lunar from your terminal in current directory by typing command 'luna')

 ### Notes ###